sejal-jagtap/de_sql_guidebook/README.md

 ORDER BY a.full_name;
 ```

-Q. What are the details of each paper along with its author and institution?
+### Q. How to list all papers with author names and their institutions?

 **5. Multi-table JOIN Command**

+Explanation:
+We join three tables — papers, authors, and institutions — to display complete details for each paper, including author and institution information.

 ```sql
 SELECT p.paper_id, p.title, p.paper_status, p.submission_date,